-WWL Year Christians internally displaced Christians killed Churches or Christian buildings attacked or closed Christians detained
+WWL year Christians killed Churches or Christian buildings attacked or closed Christians detained Christians physically or mentally abused

-2024 159 4 25 65
+2025 3 18 62 196

-2023 35 0 4 18
+2024 4 25 65 156

-This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the country's corresponding WWL Persecution Dynamics.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.
+The same applies for symbolic numbers 10,000, 100,000 and 1,000,000.